-In addition to being internationally recognized by Greece and Cyprus, the Pontian Greek genocide has been recognized by the South Australia State Parliament in April 2009 and by the Swedish parliament in March 2010.

-Moreover, on October 28, 2010, 78 Christian graves were desecrated in the graveyard of Panagia, the capital of the island of Imbros.
+- In addition to being internationally recognized by Greece and Cyprus, the Pontian Greek genocide has been recognized by the South Australia State Parliament in April 2009 and by the Swedish parliament in March 2010. - Oct.
+28, 2010: 78 Christian graves were desecrated in the graveyard of Panagia, the capital of the island of Imbros. - April 9, 2015: The Dutch Parliament passed a binding resolution yesterday recognizing the genocide of Assyrians, Greeks and Armenians by Ottoman Turks during WWI.

+2016 marked the 101st anniversary of the Armenian Genocide.
 President Obama must affirm his campaign pledge to recognize the Armenian Genocide and to end America's silence on Turkey's denial of this crime of genocide and include the recognition of the Assyrian, Pontian and Anatolian Greek Genocides as defined by the U.N.
 Genocide Convention.